agx/feedbackd-device-themes/README.md

 git clone https://source.puri.sm/Librem5/feedbackd-device-themes
 cd feedbackd-device-themes
 ```
-The master branch has the current development version.
+The `main` branch has the current development version.

 ## Building
 This validates the contained themes: